danielinoa/ArrangeUI/README.md

 ### How

-The `SwiftUI`-like layout strategy works as follows: _a parent view proposes a size to its child view, typically its bounds, and the child responds with its ideal fitting size.
-The parent-view honors the child-view's reported size and positions it accordingly._ To accomplish this `ArrangeUI` views leverage the `UIView`'s existing arrangement methods (`intrinsicContentSize`, `sizeThatFits`, and `layoutSubviews`) and tap into the UIKit view-tree render mechanism.
+The layout strategy works as follows: _a parent view proposes a size to its child view, typically its bounds, and the child responds with its ideal fitting size.
+The parent-view honors the child-view's reported size and positions it accordingly._
+To accomplish this `ArrangeUI` views leverage the `UIView`'s existing arrangement methods (`intrinsicContentSize`, `sizeThatFits`, and `layoutSubviews`) and tap into the UIKit view-tree render mechanism.

 All `ArrangeUI` views are frame-based under-the-hood and fully compatible with all the aforementioned layout techniques used in UIKit.